thinktandem/thinktandem.io/src/content/articles/badcamp2017-recap.md

 </div>

 * Pantheon ~ Matt Cheney

-Using Pantheon as a hosting platform for Backdrop CMS and ways that it can streamline your dev workflows, pipelines, and maintain a stable scalable site
+Using Pantheon as a hosting platform for Backdrop CMS and ways that it can streamline your dev workflows, pipelines, and maintain a stable scalable site.

 * Backdrop Core Dev Workflows ~ Nate Lampton

 Nate gave a great overview of the [issue queue](https://github.com/backdrop/backdrop-issues/issues), issue reporting, coding, review and even did a couple of live commits ([a394d88](https://github.com/backdrop/backdrop/commit/a394d885ccc4cf633cc3be8d54d8d51ac8c12de9), [5aae62bb](https://github.com/backdrop/backdrop/commit/5aae62bbd0fae797c2a10953e4450f6953832313))!

 Day two